Paper Information

 Theorem 2 (Channel Capacity for AWGN): This is the paper’s most celebrated result, the Shannon-Hartley theorem.
 It provides an exact formula for the capacity $C$ (the maximum rate of error-free communication) of a channel with bandwidth $W$, signal power $P$, and additive white Gaussian noise of power $N$: $$ C = W \log_2 \left(1 + \frac{P}{N}\right) $$ It proves that for any transmission rate below $C$, a coding scheme exists that can achieve an arbitrarily low error frequency.

 - Theorem 3 (Channel Capacity for Arbitrary Noise): Shannon generalized the capacity concept to channels with any type of noise, not just white Gaussian noise.
 He showed that the capacity for a channel with arbitrary noise of power $N$ is bounded by the noise’s entropy power $N_1$ (a measure of its randomness).
-This demonstrated the robustness and generality of the capacity concept.
+Critically, Shannon proved that white Gaussian noise is the worst possible type of noise for any given noise power, meaning it minimizes the channel capacity.
+This implies that systems designed to handle white Gaussian noise will perform even better against any other noise type of the same power.

 Theorem 4 (Source Coding Theorem): This theorem addresses the information source itself.
 It proves that it’s possible to encode messages from a discrete source into binary digits such that the average number of bits per source symbol approaches the source’s entropy, $H$.
 This establishes entropy as the fundamental limit of data compression.